TatianaRyzhova/movies-explorer-api/README.md

 ## Project description:

-The server provides API for Movies-explorer project which allows:
+The server provides API for the Movies-explorer project which allows:
 * register new users
 * user authorization
 * get information of the current user